Kirby-Thompson distance for trisections of knotted surfaces: Introduction

 \section{Introduction}

-Inspired by Hempel's distance for Heegaard splittings \cite{Hempel}, Kirby and Thompson \cite{KirbyThompson} recently defined an nonnegative integer valued invariant $\L(X)$ of a smooth 4-manifold $X$.
+Inspired by Hempel's distance for Heegaard splittings \cite{Hempel}, Kirby and Thompson \cite{KirbyThompson} recently defined a nonnegative integer valued invariant $\L(X)$ of a smooth 4-manifold $X$.
 They show that when $\L(X)=0$, then $X$ is diffeomorphic to the connected sum of the 4-sphere with some number (possibly zero) of copies of $S^1 \times S^3$, $S^2 \times S^2$, and $\C P^2$.
 This was extended to be an invariant for smooth 4-manifolds with boundary in \cite{CIMT}, where it was shown that if the invariant takes the value zero on a rational homology ball, then the rational homology ball is a 4-ball $B^4$.
-In this paper, we adapt the definition to apply to smooth surfaces $S$ properly embedded in $S^4$, as well as certain (conjecturally all) smooth surfaces $S$ properly embedded in $B^4$.
+In this paper, we adapt the definition to apply to smooth surfaces $S$ properly embedded in $S^4$ or $B^4$.
 We prove:

-\begin{firstthm-intro} If $S$ is a smooth surface, properly embedded in $S^4$, then $\L(S) = 0$ implies that $S$ is the distant sum of unknotted 2-spheres (i.e. an unlink). \end{firstthm-intro}
+\begin{firstthm-intro} Suppose that $S \subset S^4$ is a smooth, closed surface with $\L(S) = 0$.
+Then $S$ is the distant sum of unknotted 2-spheres and unknotted nonorientable surfaces. \end{firstthm-intro}

 As with the previous incarnations of this theorem, the invariant $\L$ is defined using trisections.
 Trisections are, in some sense, a 4-dimensional version of Heegaard splittings of 3-manifolds.
 Trisections of both smooth closed 4-manifolds and smooth compact 4-manifolds with boundary were introduced by Gay and Kirby \cite{GayKirby}.
 Meier and Zupan \cite{MZ1} adapted this definition, defining bridge trisections for smooth surfaces in $S^4$ (and later in other closed 4-manifolds \cite{MZ2}).
 They show that every surface embedded in a closed 4-manifold has a bridge trisection.
 Bridge trisections are a 4-dimensional version of bridge position for links in closed 3-manifolds.
 We consider only trisection surfaces of genus 0.
-Associated to each bridge trisection $\mc{T}$ of a smooth surface $S$ in $S^4$ are positive integers: the \defn{bridge number} $b$ and the \defn{component numbers} $c_1$, $c_2$, and $c_3$.
+Associated to each bridge trisection $\mc{T}$ of a smooth surface $S$ in $S^4$ are positive integers: the \defn{bridge number} $b$ and the \defn{patch numbers} $c_1$, $c_2$, and $c_3$.
 We say that $\mc{T}$ is a $(b; c_1, c_2, c_3)$-trisection of $S$.
-The minimal value of $b$ over all possible trisections of $S$, is called the \defn{bridge number} $b(S)$ of $S$.
+The minimal value of $b$ over all possible trisections of $S$ is called the \defn{bridge number} $b(S)$ of $S$.
 It is the case that $2b + \chi(S)\geq 0$ (where $\chi(S)$ is the Euler characteristic of $S$).

 We establish links between these numbers, the invariant $\L$, and the topological structure of both $S$ and its trisections.
 To state our results, recall that a smooth, closed surface $S \subset S^4$ is \defn{unknotted} or \defn{trivial} if it is orientable and bounds a 3-dimensional handlebody in $S^4$ or if it is nonorientable and is the connected sum of unknotted projective planes \cite{hosokawa1979}.
 (A projective plane is unknotted if it is obtained by attaching a disk to a half-twisted M\"obius band in the equatorial $S^3 \subset S^4$.)
 Meier and Zupan prove that a surface $S$ with $b(S) \leq 3$ is unknotted \cite[Theorem 1.8]{MZ1}.
 A smooth, closed, connected, orientable surface in $S^4$ is \defn{irreducible} if it is nontrivial and not the connected sum of a nontrivial surface and a trivial surface of genus $g \geq 1$.